MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 * * *

-## Use Microsoft Edge (Chromium) with WebDriver
+## Automate Microsoft Edge (Chromium) with WebDriver

+To automate a browser using WebDriver, you must first start a WebDriver session using your preferred WebDriver language binding.
+A session is a single running instance of a browser that can be controlled using WebDriver commands.
+Starting a WebDriver session launches a new browser instance.
+The browser that was launched will remain open until you close the WebDriver session.

-You may run the following examples using either Selenium 3 or 4.
+The following content walks you through using Selenium to start a WebDriver session with Microsoft Edge \(Chromium\).
+You may run theses examples using either Selenium 3 or 4.
 To use with Selenium 3, the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] package must be installed.

 ### Automating Microsoft Edge (Chromium)

-To automate Microsoft Edge \(Chromium\), create a new `EdgeDriver` class and pass it the `EdgeOptions` object with the `UseChromium` property set to `true`.
+Selenium uses the `EdgeDriver` class to manage a Microsoft Edge \(Chromium\) session.
+To start a session and automate Microsoft Edge \(Chromium\), create a new `EdgeDriver` object and pass it an `EdgeOptions` object with the `UseChromium` property set to `true`.

 #### [C#](#tab/c-sharp/)